 Go Swimming at an Old Quarry in La Grange, KY

-Looking for more great weekend getaways within two hours from Cincinnati?
+Looking for more great day trips within two hours from Cincinnati?
 Head over to our Weekend Trips From Cincinnati section and get inspired!